GRealesM/InteractiveBCB/help.md

 # Interactive Blood Cell Basis App

----

 ##  Introduction

 Understanding the aetiological relationships between multiple (>2) complex diseases can provide insights into shared pathogenic themes which can then be used to inform therapeutic intervention.
 However, this has proved challenging for a number of reasons.
 In our paper [**'Genetic feature engineering enables characterisation of shared risk factors in immune-mediated diseases'**](https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-020-00797-4), we expanded on these challenges and described a novel approach *cupcake* that seeks to overcome them.
 In the paper we propose a statistical framework that allows the creation of a lower-dimensional basis that summarises the sharing of genetic risk across a set of clinically related diseases.
 Using publicly available GWAS summary stats we apply the framework to the study of immune-mediated disease (IMD) to create an IMD specific basis.

 One of the traits of interest for us are *Blood cell counts*, since blood cells play a crucial role in innate and acquired immune responses.
 Qualitative or quantitative abnormalities of blood cell formation, and of their physiological and functional properties, have been associated with predisposition to cancer and with many severe congenital disorders including anaemias, bleeding, and thrombotic disorders and immunodeficiencies.
-We built a basis of blood cell levels, using data from [Astle et al., 2016](https://doi.org/10.1016/j.cell.2016.10.042), which comprises 36 GWAS datasets from blood cell-related traits on ~170,500 individuals on average.
+We built a 14-feature basis of blood cell levels, using data from [Astle et al., 2016](https://doi.org/10.1016/j.cell.2016.10.042), which comprises 36 GWAS datasets from blood cell-related traits on ~170,500 European individuals, on average.

 The Interactive Blood Cell Basis App (InteractiveBCB) aims to provide a visual and interactive presentation of the results of this project.
 We envisage three main scenarios where this might be useful: